Dynamical Generation of Spin Current and Phase Slip in Exciton-Polariton Condensates: Conclusions.

 \section{Conclusions.}

-In conclusion, we have demonstrated a practical way to control spin polarization, induce density and spin current, and creating fractionalized vortices in exciton-polaritons semiconductor microcavities.
-For the polariton lifetime, the spin localization, spin polarization and exotic vortices can be readily excited in photoluminescence experiments and detectable by the time-resolved micro-photoluminescence spectroscopy \cite{LagoudakisNphys2008,Amo2009} or spin noise spectroscopy~\cite{ZapasskiiAOP2013,OestreichPSS2014}.
+In conclusion, we have demonstrated a practical way to control spin polarization, generate density and spin current, and induce large phase fluctuations in an exciton-polariton condensate.
+For the polariton lifetime, The above-mentioned behaviors can be readily excited in photoluminescence experiments and detectable by the time-resolved micro-photoluminescence spectroscopy \cite{LagoudakisNphys2008,Amo2009} or spin noise spectroscopy~\cite{ZapasskiiAOP2013,OestreichPSS2014}.
 Our results are of particular significance for creating these excitations in experiments and for exploring novel phenomena associated with them.
 This noticeably spin amplification and spin transport could offer a promising way to optimize spin signals in future devices with using polariton condensates.

-We are grateful to N. Berloff for discussions.
+\textbf{Acknowledgments }We are grateful to N. Berloff for discussions.
 The financial support from the early development program of NanChang University and Skoltech-MIT Next Generation Program is gratefully acknowledged.